network overlays

 During the convergence process, routers exchange information about the network’s topology.
 Based on this information, they update their routing tables and calculate the most efficient paths to reach destination networks.
 This process continues until all routers have consistent and accurate routing tables.

-The convergence time can vary depending on the size and complexity of the network, as well as the routing protocols used.
+The convergence time can vary depending on the size and complexity of the network and the routing protocols used.
 Convergence can happen relatively quickly in smaller networks, while more extensive networks may take longer to achieve convergence.

-To optimize routing convergence, network administrators can employ various strategies.
-These include implementing fast convergence protocols, such as OSPF’s Fast Hello and Bidirectional Forwarding Detection (BFD), which minimize the time it takes to detect and respond to changes in the network.
+Network administrators can employ various strategies to optimize routing convergence.
+These include implementing fast convergence protocols, such as OSPF’s Fast Hello and Bidirectional Forwarding Detection (BFD), which minimize the time it takes to detect and respond to network changes.

 Convergence Time